harrisonized/harrisonized.github.io/_posts/2020-01-25-dual-boot-for-data-science.md

-1. **Connect your laptop to power and the internet.** Plug in your laptop, as you won't know exactly how much battery you have left during the installation.
+1. **Connect your laptop to power and the Internet.** Plug in your laptop, as you won't know exactly how much battery you have left during the installation.
 Also, when you reach the "Configure the network" stage, you'll want to be connected to your router through an ethernet cord so that your computer can read the network information.
 You could also do this manually, although I'm not sure how to help you there.

 2. **Boot from disk.** In order to do this, shut down your computer.
 Plug in your bootable Ubuntu USB stick with the alternative server image.
 Then, press the power button to turn on your computer, but in the split-second after you turn on your computer, press your boot menu key, which is typically a F-key.
 Here is a [fairly comprehensive list](https://www.windowspasswordsreset.com/windows-password-reset-guide/how-to-set-computer-to-boot-from-usb-drive.html) of boot keys by brand.
 Lenovo is F12 and MSI is F11.
 Yours might be different, but if you don't feel like looking it up, just go through the buttons until you find it.